 Vuppaladadiyam Nagaiah was born on 28 March, 1904, in Repalle, Guntur.
 His family moved to Kuppam and later to Tirupati in Chittoor district.
 He discontinued his studies for his interest in music, learned Carnatic and Hindustani music.
-He worked as a clerk in a local Government office and as a News reporter for the acclaimed Newspaper ‘Andhra Patrika’ in Chittoor.
-Inspired by the Indian freedom struggle lead by Mahatma Gandhi and Pandit Nehru, he participated in Salt Satyagraha and went behind the bars for around 18 months.
+He worked as a clerk in a local Government office and as a News Reporter for the acclaimed Newspaper ‘Andhra Patrika’ in Chittoor.
+Inspired by the Indian freedom struggle led by Mahatma Gandhi and Pandit Nehru, he participated in Salt Satyagraha and went behind the bars for around 18 months.
 He worked for the Congress party as a member without expecting anything in return.
-During this time, he had association with the drama company, Rama vilasa sabha, and he became popular as Chittoor Nagaiah.
+During this time, he had an association with the drama company, Rama Vilasa Sabha, and he became popular as Chittoor Nagaiah.
 He performed several stage plays including ‘Sarangadhara’, ‘Viswamitra Citra Nilayam’, ‘Savitri’, ‘Bruhannala’ and ‘Ramadasu’.
-During this time, he married Jaya Lakshmi, who died during child birth.
+During this time, he married Jaya Lakshmi, who died during childbirth.
 His daughter died due to an undiagnosed illness.
-He then married Girija, who died due to miscarriage in Eighth month.
+He then married Girija, who died due to miscarriage in the Eighth Month.
 Girija’s demise drove his father insane and he too left the world.
-These personal hardships destroyed his mental peace and he stayed at Ramana Maharshi ashram for long.
-He then travelled on religious tours.
+These personal hardships destroyed his mental peace and he stayed at Ramana Maharshi ashram for a long time.
+He then traveled on religious tours.

-He met the leading filmmaker, B N Reddy, while working for the Chennapuri Andhra Maha Sabha (CAMS).
-H M Reddy started a firm called ‘Rohini Pictures’ with the association of B N Reddy.
+He met the leading filmmaker BN Reddy while working for the Chennapuri Andhra Maha Sabha (CAMS).
+HM Reddy started a firm called ‘Rohini Pictures’ with the association of BN Reddy.
 Nagaiah got a minor role in their first venture Gruha Lakshmi (1938).
 He received a payment of Rs 750 for the film.
 The film became successful and brought fame to Nagaiah.
-The song ‘Kallu maanandoi baabu kallu teravandoi’ sung by Nagaiah became highly popular.
-Later B N Reddy separated from H M Reddy and started the firm Vahini Pictures, where Nagaiah took part in.
+The song ‘Kallu maanandoi babu kallu teravandoi’ sung by Nagaiah became highly popular.
+Later BN Reddy separated from HM Reddy and started the firm Vahini Pictures, where Nagaiah took part.

-He played the lead role in his next movie, Vande mataram (1939).
+He played the lead role in his next movie, Vande Mataram (1939).
 Kanchanamala is the lead actress in this film.
 The film was a runaway success for its theme and the music composed by Nagaiah himself.
-His bonding with Vahini pictures resulted in continuous hits Sumangali, Devatha, Bhakta Potana, Swarga Seema, Tyagayya and Yogi Vemana.
-He started getting offers equally from Telugu and Tamil industries and was the highest paid actor by the time of Beedala Patlu (1950).
-He was the producer, director, music director and lead actor for the film Tyagayya which was a remarkable hit and remained a classic.
-His subsequent ventures Naa illu (1953) and Bhakta Ramadas (1964) failed at box office and he lost his wealth.
+His bonding with Vahini Pictures resulted in continuous hits Sumangali, Devatha, Bhakta Potana, Swarga Seema, Tyagayya, and Yogi Vemana.
+He started getting offers equally from Telugu and Tamil industries and was the highest-paid actor by the time of Beedala Patlu (1950).
+He was the producer, director, music director, and lead actor for the film Tyagayya which was a remarkable hit and remained a classic.
+His subsequent ventures Naa Illu (1953) and Bhakta Ramadas (1964) failed at the box office and he lost his wealth.
 He then switched over to character roles and minor roles for livelihood.
-He acted in around 200 Telugu films, 160 Tamil films and some Kannada, Malayalam and Hindi films.
+He acted in around 200 Telugu films, 160 Tamil films, and some Kannada, Malayalam, and Hindi films.

 It is said that his performance in ‘Yogi Vemana’ influenced a boy who later became a saint and became popular as ‘Balayogi’.
-He used to have 5 houses, 2-3 cars and huge crowd surrounding him during his prime.
+He used to have 5 houses, 2-3 cars, and a huge crowd surrounding him during his prime.
 Andhra Film Journalists Association selected him as the Best Actor in film Ballot in the year 1939.
-He donated majority of his wealth in charities.
+He donated the majority of his wealth to charities.
 Moreover, he used to provide food and accommodation to the artists and technicians while he was a producer.
-He used to offer lunch to the audience to who visit the sets to watch shooting.
-During the starting of academic year, crowd used to gather in front of his house for his recommendation letter for admission into colleges.
+He used to offer lunch to the audience who visit the sets to watch the shooting.
+During the starting of the academic year, the crowd used to gather in front of his house for his recommendation letter for admission into colleges.
 Tyagayya is a milestone in his career.
-The Travancore Maharaja made him sit in the throne, tendered Padapuja and ennobled him in the middle of court consisting of great pandits and royal veterans amidst glissando of Nadaswaram.
-Maharaja honoured him with the title ‘Abhinava Tyagaraju’.
-The Mysore Maharaja honoured him with Silver shovel and awarded him with 101 silver plates consisting of gold coins.
+The Travancore Maharaja made him sit on the throne, tendered Padapuja, and ennobled him in the middle of the court consisting of great pandits and royal veterans amidst glissando of Nadaswaram.
+Maharaja honored him with the title ‘Abhinava Tyagaraju’.
+The Mysore Maharaja honored him with a Silver shovel and awarded him with 101 silver plates consisting of gold coins.
 In addition, he bestowed him with a gold chain with a pendant of Lord Sri Rama.